Complaints about prisons

 A complaint about an offender’s sentence management can come from an offender, their family or their representative.
 This can be done by speaking or writing to a staff member or to someone at an outside agency.

 Complaints must be made first to the lowest appropriate level - generally this means correction officers are the first to receive a complaint.

-If a resolution cannot be achieved at this level the person who received the complaint must refer it to the next appropriate level, this could be:
+If a resolution cannot be achieved at this level, the person who made the complaint should refer it to the next appropriate level.
+This could be:

 - prison management